smangham/fair-research-software/episodes/03-tools-practices.md

 ---
-title: "Tools and practices for research software development"
+title: "Tools and good practices for research software"
 teaching: 60
 exercises: 30
 ---

 :::::::::::::::::::::::::::::::::::::: questions

-- What tools are available to help us develop research software in a FAIR way?
+- What tools are available to help us develop good quality and FAIR research software?
-- How do the tools fit together to enable FAIR research?
+- How do the tools fit together to enable open and reproducible research?

 ::::::::::::::::::::::::::::::::::::::::::::::::

 ::::::::::::::::::::::::::::::::::::: objectives
 After completing this episode, participants should be able to:

-- Identify some key tools to aid the development of FAIR research software
+- Identify some key tools to aid the development of research software
 - Explain how can these tools help us work in a FAIR way
 - Install and run these key tools on learner's machines

 ::::::::::::::::::::::::::::::::::::::::::::::::

+## Good practices for developing research software

+In addition to the FAIR principles covered in the previous episode, there are other good practices for developing research software that promotes open and reproducible research.

-## Tools and good practices
+## Tools for open and reproducible research software

-There are various tools and practices that support open and reproducible research, also contributing to each of the four FAIR principles.
+There are various tools and practices for the development of research software that support open and reproducible research and support the FAIR and other quality software principles.
-These tools and practices work together, as no single tool or practice will fully address one principle, and conversely each one can contribute to multiple principles simultaneously.
+These tools and practices work together - no single one will fully address one principle, and each one can contribute to multiple principles simultaneously.
 It is important to note that simply using these tools, without following good practice and guidance on how best to align their usage with the FAIR principles, is not enough to produce FAIR software.